MOURNING at EMANUEL

 c.
 If requested, contacting the hevra kadisha, (an organization who ritually washes and prepares the body for burial according to Jewish tradition)

 d.
-Pickin an interment site
+Selecting an interment site

 e.
 Picking a casket